pingcap/tidb-course-201-lab/tidb-quick-demo/005-online-upgrade-by-real-cluster/README.md

 2. Setup AWS credentials for your terminal.

     + a.
-If you use permenant IAM power user, follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to set up the **default** awscli profile.
+If you use permanent IAM power user, follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to set up the **default** awscli profile.

     + b.
 If you use temporary IAM power user or IAM role, set your credentials to following environment variables in your local terminal:
       ```